 - Review the results of quizzes and final exams to assess the validity of questions.
 Discard invalid questions.
 Calculate the raw scores as appropriate.

 - Provide to the Dean's office the quiz and exam results in a timely fashion, with the standards for judging grades.
-Report any failures of courses or Systems Segments to Mary Jean Allen (cc' Marilyn London) in the UME office.
+Report any failures of courses or Systems Segments to Mary Jean Allen in the UGME office.
 Enter partial and final grades to CBase as appropriate

 - Review the results of your assignments and exams to improve next year's product.